xregistry/spec/core/spec.md

 - all attributes MUST conform to the model definition of the Registry.
 This means that they MUST satisfy at least one of the following:
   - be explicitly defined (by name) as part of the model
-  - be permitted due to the presence of the `*` (undefined extension attribute name) at that level in the model
+  - be permitted due to the presence of the `*` (undefined) extension attribute name at that level in the model
-  - be permitted due to the presence of an `ANY` type for one of its parent attribute definitions
+  - be permitted due to the presence of an `any` type for one of its parent attribute definitions
-- they MUST NOT change, or extend, the semantics of the Registry - they MUST only be additional metadata to be persisted in the Registry since servers are mandated to try to persist all valid extensions
+- they MUST NOT change, or extend, the semantics of the Registry - they MUST only be additional metadata to be persisted in the Registry since servers are mandated to persist all valid extensions
 - they MUST NOT use the name of an attribute defined by this specification, regardless of which entity the attribute is defined for.
 In other words, a specification defined attribute for GROUPs can not be reused as an